andreasawenlof/pp1-final/README.md

 7. This will update in realtime when you make changes in the project on VSCode.

 #### How to Fork
-How to Fork
-To fork the Bully-Book-Club repository:

 Log in (or sign up) to Github.
 Go to the repository for this project, andreasawenlof/pp1-final.
 Click the Fork button in the top right corner.